 If you are claiming jobseeker's allowance (JSA) or universal credit (UC) – you must give your form P45 to the Jobcentre as soon as you claim the allowance.

 They will use this to work out whether you will be entitled to a repayment when you stop claiming or once the tax year ends on 5 April, whichever comes first.

-If you are not claiming JSA or UC and will be unemployed for over four weeks, you will need to fill in ‘form P50 – claim for repayment of tax when you have stopped working’ and send it to HMRC with parts 2 and 3 of your form P45 (or your P45 and details of any post P45 payment) or complete the online version of the form, using Government Gateway.
-You can find more information on reclaiming tax from HMRC in the ‘tax basics section’ of this website.
+If you are not claiming JSA or UC and will be unemployed for over four weeks, you will need to fill in ‘form P50 – claim for repayment of tax when you have stopped working’ and send it to HMRC with parts 2 and 3 of your form P45 (or details of any post P45 payment).
+You can find more information on reclaiming tax from HMRC on form P50 in the ‘tax basics section’ of this website.

 Any costs your employer pays to help you adjust to redundancy or to help you retrain or find a new job, including any related travel expenses, are usually exempt from tax.
 Counselling services provided on redundancy might also be exempt.
 There is more information in the section on employment benefits and expenses.

-If instead the redundancy payment of £55,000 was not actually paid to Tom until 1 August 2017, after his form P45 had been issued, his employer would have to apply the 0T code.
+If instead the redundancy payment of £55,000 was not actually paid to Tom until 1 August 2018, after his form P45 had been issued, his employer would have to apply the 0T code on a M1 basis.
 As above only £25,000 of the payment is taxable.
-Under code 0T, tax will be due as follows:
+However, under code 0T M1, under which he will receive one month’s allocation of each tax band, tax will be due as follows: